breki/demeton/pomodoro-Demeton.md

+﻿- implement parser for colors
+- implement parser for color scales
-﻿- implement a parser for shading script
+- implement a parser for shading script

 ## Sat 26.10.
 - Started working on the shading script parser.